raspberrypilearning/creating-resources/CONTRIBUTING.md

 ## Pull Requests

-If you fix a mistake, bug or problem or have something to contribute, please create a pull request for each modification.
-Please consider grouping modifications sensibly, i.e. don't bundle typo fixes in the same pull request as code changes, instead file them separately.
+If you fix a mistake, bug or problem, or have something to contribute, please create a pull request for each modification.
+Please consider grouping modifications sensibly i.e. don't bundle typo fixes in the same pull request as code changes; instead, file them separately.

-Please note that sometimes things are done for pedagogical reasons so changes which make sense from a software engineering perspective (reducing duplication or making use of more advanced programming language features) may not be suitable to maintain the intended educational value.
+Please note that sometimes there are pedagogical reasons for certain style conventions.
+Changes which make sense from a software engineering perspective, such as reducing duplication or making use of more advanced programming language features, may not be suitable for maintaining the intended educational value of the material.

 ## Derivatives